aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 To determine parent-child relationships for a particular `DataTable` instance, the engine uses [DataRelation](http://msdn.microsoft.com/en-us/library/system.data.datarelation\(v=vs.110\).aspx) objects contained within the corresponding `DataSet` instance.
 Thus, you can manage these relationships in a common way.

-**Note –** Instead of using of table names to access data of child or parent rows, you can also use relation names, which is useful when you deal with a few relations to the same table.
+**Note –** Instead of using of table names to access data of child or parent rows, you can also use relation names, which is useful when you deal with multiple relations to the same table.

 ### Working with IDataReader Implementors

-LINQ Reporting Engine allows you to treat `IDataReader` implementors as enumerations of `IDataRecord` implementors in template expressions.
+LINQ Reporting Engine enables you to treat `IDataReader` implementors as enumerations of `IDataRecord` implementors in template expressions.
 That is, you can use `IDataReader` implementors in template expressions in the same way as `DataTable` objects.
 See "Working with DataTable and DataView Objects" for more information.

 However, you can not use `IDataReader` implementors in template expressions in conjunction with enumeration operations that require a caching of enumeration items.
 Examples of such operations are grouping and sorting.
 To work around this restriction, use `DataTable` objects instead.